OpenGenus/Find.Your.Purpose/README.md

 * [La Leche League](http://www.llli.org/): To help mothers worldwide to breastfeed through mother-to-mother support, encouragement, information, and education, and to promote a better understanding of breastfeeding as an important element in the healthy development of the baby and mother.

+# Organisations fighting for rights and freedom

+* [Amnesty International] (https://www.amnesty.org/en/): Amnesty International is a global movement of more than 7 million people in over 150 countries and territories who campaign to end abuses of human rights.
 ---

 <p align="center">